jeremyzgross/Mutli-Agent-Prompt-Optimizer/README.md

 ## Usage

-1. Click the extension icon in your Chrome toolbar
+1. Click the extension icon in your Chrome toolbar.
-2. Enter your prompt in the text area
+2. Enter your prompt in the text area.
-3. Choose an optimization mode:
-   - Sequential: Best for step-by-step refinement
-   - Parallel: Best for exploring multiple approaches
-   - Critique: Best for detailed feedback and improvements
+3. The AI agents will work together to improve the prompt, making it clearer and more effective for any LLM.
-4. Adjust the number of iterations (more iterations = more refinement)
+4. Adjust the number of iterations (more iterations = more refinement).
-5. Click "Optimize Prompt" and wait for the results
+5. Click "Optimize Prompt" and wait for the results.
-6. Review the optimized prompt and agent feedback
+6. Review the optimized prompt and agent feedback.

 ## Development

-- `npm run dev` - Start development server with hot reload
+- `npm run dev` - Start development server with hot reload.
-- `npm run build` - Build for production
+- `npm run build` - Build for production.
-- `npm run watch` - Watch for changes and rebuild
+- `npm run watch` - Watch for changes and rebuild.

 ## Architecture

 The extension uses a multi-agent system where each agent specializes in different aspects of prompt optimization:

-- Rewriter Agent: Improves clarity and structure
+- Rewriter Agent: Improves clarity and structure.
-- Critic Agent: Analyzes and suggests improvements
+- Critic Agent: Analyzes and suggests improvements.
-- Finalizer Agent: Integrates feedback and creates the final version
+- Finalizer Agent: Integrates feedback and creates the final version.

-The agents can work in different configurations based on the selected mode, allowing for flexible and powerful prompt optimization strategies.
+The agents work together to provide flexible and powerful prompt optimization strategies.

 ## Technologies Used